tmjee/linearisability/terminologies/race.md

 # Race Conditions
 - Threads accessing common resource, but that doesn't necessarily means there is a data race.
+- Two or more threads trying to change a common resource at the same time is a race condition.

 | Thread x | Thread y |
 |----------|----------|